 SEPARATE - Keep Ready-to-Eat Foods Separate from Raw Meat Poultry, Seafood and Eggs

-When juices from raw meats or germs from unclean objects accidentally touch cooked or ready-to-eat foods such as fruits or salads, cross-contamination occurs.
+When juices from raw meats or germs from unclean objects accidentally touch cooked or ready-to-eat foods such as fruits and salads, cross-contamination occurs.

 - Prevent cross-contamination by keeping raw meat, poultry, seafood and eggs separate from ready-to-eat foods.

-- Use two cuttings boards: one strictly for raw meat, poultry and seafood; the other for ready-to-eat foods like breads and vegetables.
+- Use two cuttings boards: one strictly for raw meat, poultry and seafood; the other for ready-to-eat foods including breads and vegetables.

 - Wash cutting boards thoroughly in hot soapy water after each use or place in dishwasher.
-Use a bleach solution (i.e. one tablespoon bleach in one quart water) or other sanitizing solution and rinse with clean water.
+Use a bleach solution (one tablespoon bleach in one quart water) or other sanitizing solution and rinse with clean water.